 a static HTML web page of your photos.

 The Red Hat (RHEL6) and Fedora based distributions (including clones like CentOS),

 include the KDE Konqueror web and file browser (RPM package: kdebase) with the Image Gallery plugin.

-The current realese of Ubuntu Natty (11) does not include this Konqueror plugin so I recommend the use of KDE Kallery.
+The current realese of Ubuntu Natty (11) does not include this Konqueror plugin so I recommend the use of KDE Kallery or Bins.